The Benefits of Trauma Therapy

 Dual-Diagnosis for a Total Recovery

 Sadly, because the trauma experienced can be too much to bear on a day-to-day basis, many people turn to drugs and alcohol to cope with the hurt, memories, and regret.
-This self-medicating may temporarily mask the mental and physical pain caused by the traumatic events of your past, but, in the long term, a substance use disorder may arise, and those addictive chemicals will only serve to dig yourself into a deeper hole.
+This self-medicating may temporarily mask the mental and physical pain caused by the traumatic events of your past, but, in the long term, a substance use disorder may arise, and those addictive chemicals will only serve to dig you into a deeper hole.

 Trauma Therapy in Sober Living